Centre for Economic Performance

 Biography

-He has always believed, like the 18th Century Enlightenment, that societies should be judged by the happiness of the people.
-And since the 1970s he has urged fellow economists to return to the 18th and 19th century idea that public policy should maximise a social welfare function depending on the distribution of happiness.
-In 1980 he wrote, according to Richard Easterlin, "the first paper to focus specifically on the policy implications of empirical research on happiness".
+He has always believed, as in the 18th Century Enlightenment, that societies should be judged by the happiness of the people.
+And since the 1970s he has urged fellow economists to return to the idea that public policy should maximise a social welfare function depending on the distribution of happiness.
+In 1980 he wrote (according to Richard Easterlin) "the first paper to focus specifically on the policy implications of empirical research on happiness".
 In 2005 he wrote Happiness: Lessons from a New Science, which was published in 20 languages.
-He continues to find significant effects of relative income on happiness and to emphasise the importance of non-income variables on aggregate happiness.
-And in 2018, he co-authored a book called The Origins of Happiness: The science of wellbeing over the life course.
-It presented the first comprehensive life-course description of wellbeing and laid out the foundation for policy interventions at different stages of life.

 Unemployment, skills and inequality

-On unemployment, in the 1980s Layard and colleagues developed the Layard-Nickell model of how the level of unemployment is determined.
+Before all this, he was working on unemployment.
+In the 1980s he and his colleagues developed the Layard-Nickell model of how the level of unemployment is determined.
 This has become the most commonly used model by European economists and governments.
 It assigns an important role to how unemployed people are treated, and provides the intellectual basis for the welfare-to-work policies introduced in many countries, including Britain, Germany and Denmark.

 The basic message is in Unemployment: Macroeconomic Performance and the Labour Market.
-This was first published in 1991, and a second edition in 2005 shows how well the model predicts the development of unemployment in different countries since 1991.
+This was first published in 1991, and a second edition in 2005 showed how well the model predicted the development of unemployment in different countries over the years between 1991 and 2003.

 On inequality, his work shows the key role of education in influencing the income of individuals and families.
-He has been a lifelong advocate of better vocational education (including apprenticeship) for less academic youngsters, and the case he made with Hilary Steedman led to major increases in apprenticeships and the 2009 Apprenticeship Act.
-In 2021 he became a member of the Lords Youth Unemployment Committee which aimed to tackle the huge inequality between Higher Education and Further Education funding and provision.
-They published their report in November 2021.
+He has been a strong advocate of better vocational education (including apprenticeship) for less academic youngsters.
+The case he made led to major increases in apprenticeship and the 2009 Apprenticeship Act which guaranteed access to an apprenticeship for qualified applicants (unfortunately repealed).

 Other roles